XRPLF/XRPL-Standards/XLS-0070d-credentials/README.md

 ## 8. Any Transaction Affected by Deposit Authorization

 ### 8.1.
 Fields

-As a reference, [here](https://xrpl.org/docs/references/protocol/transactions/common-fields/) are the fields that all transactions currently have.

 The transactions that this field will be added to are:
 * `Payment`